ameliems99/Data-Pirates-Project/README.md

 **Concatenate.sh**: a bash script for submitting the R script used to concatenate the sequences from each chromosome into a single string for each strain.
 **ConcatenatedSequences.csv**: Contains the concatenated sequences for each strain.
 **ConcatenatedSequences.zip**: a compressed version of *ConcatenatedSequences.csv*.
+**ConcatenateScript.R**: this script extracts all the relevant files and concatenates the DNA sequence into a single string for each strain.
 **Data-Pirates-Project.Rproj**: the R project associated with these codes.
 **SNP-alignment-largeDataset+Spar.tgz**: a compressed folder containing the raw data.
 Contains a fasta file for each chromosome with the SNPs for each strain.
 **Strain_info.csv**: contains information for each yeast strain about substrate of isolation and country of discovery.